 Family time The Grand Prix is remarkably family friendly – and free for children under 15 years old, when accompanied by a parent or a grandparent to Grandstand 33, located near turns 6 and 7, with shady areas, and entertainment and food for kids.
 Take a walk through Parc Jean-Drapeau and visit the Biosphere museum, the outdoor pool or La Ronde amusement park.

 Food and Drink Keep your energy up all weekend by eating well and quenching your thirst at some of Montreal’s most renowned restaurants, bars and food trucks.
 Have drinks on an Old Montréal terrasse before making your way along the cobblestone streets to dinner.
 Or go to the Plateau, Mile End, Griffintown and St-Henri, followed by gourmet ice cream.
 Stay up late at the city’s night life hot spots drinking special Grand Prix cocktails and rubbing shoulders with celebrities as you dance your way to last call.
 And don’t forget about the healing power of brunch.

 Daytime at the Crescent Street Festival or along St-Laurent Boulevard is kid friendly, while parks provide picnic opportunities and a visit to the Science Centre or biking or kayaking the Lachine Canal gives kids more play time.

-Entertainment The free Crescent Street Grand Prix Festival hosts driver appearances and autograph signings, race car displays and racing simulators, live music and DJs, giveaways, fashion shows and more to go along with the street’s already abundant restaurants and nightlife, June 4-6.
-Walk over to the Old Montreal Grand Prix or to the Mural Festival, June 4-14 on St-Laurent Boulevard, closed to traffic for the weekend.
+Entertainment The free Crescent Street Grand Prix Festival hosts driver appearances and autograph signings, race car displays and racing simulators, live music and DJs, giveaways, fashion shows and more to go along with the street’s already abundant restaurants and nightlife, June 4-11.
+Walk over to the F1 Old Montréal Grand Prix celebrations or to the Mural Festival, June 9-19 on St-Laurent Boulevard, closed to traffic for the weekend.